-Patients are to hold blood thinning medicines such as aspirin, ticlid, and aggrenox for 1 week prior to procedure and coumadin should be held for four days prior to procedure.
+Patients are to hold blood thinning medicines such as aspirin, ticlid, and aggrenox for 1 week prior to the procedure and coumadin should be held for four days prior to the procedure.

-A prescription and instructions will be provided for taking an antibiotic prior to procedure and again after procedure.
+A prescription and instructions will be provided for taking an antibiotic prior to the procedure and again after the procedure.

-Prior to procedure patients are to self administer a fleet enema at home two to three hours prior to procedure.
+Prior to they procedure patients are to self administer a Fleet enema at home two to three hours prior to the procedure.

 Patients should come with a driver to get home in that there are times when patients may require some IV sedative medicines to complete the procedure.

-If IV sedation is to be employed, you’ll need to hold off anything to eat or drink for 8 hours beforehand.
+If IV sedation is to be used, you’ll need to hold off on anything to eat or drink for 8 hours beforehand.

 - An ultrasound probe will be introduced into the rectum to obtain images of the prostate.

-- A series of needle punctures is carried out, generally six to eight, to get a fairly representative sampling of the prostate tissue.
-These are admittedly uncomfortable for some and again IV sedation may be employed.
+- A series of needle punctures are made, generally six to eight, to get a fairly representative sampling of the prostate tissue.
+These are admittedly uncomfortable for some and again IV sedation may be used.

 - The duration of the procedure is generally less than 10 minutes.

-- You will remain in the recovery area for a brief period of time following procedure if IV sedation is employed.
+- You will remain in the recovery area for a brief period of time following the procedure if IV sedation is used.

-- Rest and avoid vigorous activity the day and evening of procedure.
+- Rest and avoid vigorous activity the day and evening of the procedure.

 - Drink plenty of fluids for the ensuing several days.